 HIPAA Compliance Essentials for 2026

-HIPAA rule-keeping is a top priority for healthcare habits and their partners.
-Any group that handles health data (PHI) must follow its rules.
+HIPAA compliance is a top priority for healthcare practices and their partners.
+Any entity that handles health data (PHI) must follow its rules.
 Compliance officers and healthcare leaders must act now.
+Start with our compliance officer responsibilities guide to define the role clearly.

-This full guide covers what you need to stay HIPAA in line in 2026.
-It applies to covered groups, business associates, and health tech providers.
+This full guide covers what you need to stay HIPAA compliant in 2026.
+It applies to covered entities, business associates, and health tech providers.
 Use it to protect patients and avoid penalties.

 The stakes are high.
 Cyberattacks on healthcare are growing fast.
-Regulators are actively probing rule-keeping failures.
+Regulators are actively probing compliance failures.
 Patients expect their data to be safe.

 What is HIPAA and Why Does It Matter in 2026?